DAVIS: OOD Detection via Dominant Activations and Variance for Increased Separation: Method

 \section{Method}

 \looseness-1 This section formally presents $\approach$.
-The core empirical insight is that typically discarded cues -- specifically, peak intensity and variance -- carry powerful discriminative cues between ID and OOD samples.
-By incorporating these properties, which are lost by simple averaging, $\approach$ creates a more discriminative feature representation for separating ID from OOD samples, as illustrated in Figure~\ref{fig: density_delta_plot}.
+Although GAP is effective for classification, it is suboptimal for OOD detection because it typically discards cues such as peak intensity and variance that carry discriminative information between ID and OOD samples.
+By incorporating these properties, which are lost through simple global averaging, $\approach$ produces a more discriminative feature representation for separating ID from OOD samples, as shown in Figure~\ref{fig:density_delta_plot}.